 Today's smartphones have very thin frames and quite large diagonals, which makes the classic control of the bottom panel slightly impractical.
 However, the Realme UI has controllability through gestures similar to other popular superstructures.

-We have turned on navigation mode on "Gestures pull on both sides" and it works really well.
+We have turned on navigation mode on "Swiping gestures from both sides" and it works really well.
 Drag from the edge of the screen to step back, swipe from the bottom to get to the main screen, and swipe from the bottom and hold to open a list of active applications.

 The support of ours is a matter of course LTE networks.
-The smartphone has a dual SIM function and also includes a slot for a micro SD card.
-This allows you to easily expand your storage as needed.
+The smartphone figures dual SIM function and also includes a micro SD card slot.
+You can easily expand your storage as needed.

 There are also NFC, which can be used for payments or connecting devices.